 Also wowing audiences are musical comedy sensations The Axis of Awesome.
 Catch their last performance of mFEST tonight in the comedy marquee.

+Some fantastic theatre today, including Rent at 7.45pm in the mainhouse, which tells the story of impoverished young artist and musicians struggling to survive in New York.
+We Experiments, a promenade performace through an increasingly Orwellian society until a mischievous crew of misfits rebel.
 Red at 10pm, which has everything, live bands + film + theatre + storytelling + design.
 Created by the young people of mPOWER and supported by the young people of mPOWER and supported by the Youth Music Theatre Scotland.

 There are also some great films on today.
 The sharp and likeable update of Shakespeare's The Taming of the Shrew,10 Things I Hate About you which stars Heath Ledger and Julia Stiles. at 8.30pm.
 Finishing off the evening is 'Pan's Labyrinth' at 11pm, inspired by the Brothers Grimm, Guillermo del Toro unleashes his dark imagination in which young Ofelia discovers a mysterious labyrinth that seems to offer escape from the cruelty of her stepfather.

-For more of what is going on at mFEST including free live music at the Tolbooth New Music Stage and the free workshops running check out the website www.m-fest.org
+For more of what is going on at mFEST including free live music at the Tolbooth New Music Stage and the free workshops running check out the website www.m-fest.org To book tickets call the box office on 01786 466666

 Feisty Glaswegian Susan Calman swapped a job in corporate law to tell jokes and has since proven to be one of the fastest rising stars in comedy, reaching the semi-finals of the BBC New Comedy Awards So You Think You’re Funny?
 In 2005 and was a finalist in the Funny Women Competition in 2006.
 She won Best New Comedian at the Real Radio Awards becoming compere at Glasgow's comedy Club The Stand in the process.